hamedbh/piicleaner/README.md

 - **Fast PII Detection**: Rust-based regex engine for high-performance text processing
 - **Case-Insensitive Matching**: Detects PII regardless of case by default, with optional case-sensitive mode
 - **Multiple PII Types**: Detects emails, phone numbers, postcodes, National Insurance numbers, addresses, and more
-- **Flexible Cleaning**: Replace or redact detected PII with customizable strategies
+- **Flexible Cleaning**: Replace or redact detected PII with customisable strategies
+- **Semantic Redaction**: Replace PII with meaningful labels like `[email-redacted]` instead of generic dashes
+- **Custom Replacement Strings**: Define your own replacement text for the "replace" cleaning method
+- **PII Type Detection**: Get detailed information about what type of PII was detected
 - **Polars Integration**: Native support for cleaning DataFrames and Series
 - **Easy to Use**: Simple API for both single strings and batch processing